Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells

 \section{Abstract}

 Flocking behavior is observed in biological systems from the cellular to super-organismal length scales, and the mechanisms and purposes of this behavior are objects of intense interest.
 In this paper, we study the collective dynamics of bovine sperm cells in a viscoelastic fluid.
-Remarkably, these cells appear not to spontaneously flock, but transition into a long-lived flocking phase after being exposed to a transient ordering pulse of fluid flow.
-Surprisingly, this induced flocking phase exhibits anisotropic giant number fluctuations and possesses transverse density fluctuation correlations consistent with the Toner-Tu theory of the polar fluid phase, despite the clearly important role of momentum conservation between the swimmers and the surrounding fluid in these experiments.
-In addition to these flow-induced flocking states, we also find a self-organized global vortex state of the sperm cells.
-We simulate this system, modeling the sperm as persistently turning active particles.
-Although the model does not reproduce the vortex state, it exhibits a polar-disorder phase boundary as a function of cell density and persistence time that is predictive of the experimental phase boundary.
+These cells appear not to spontaneously flock, but transition into a long-lived flocking phase after being exposed to a transient ordering pulse of fluid flow.
+Surprisingly, this induced flocking phase has many qualitative similarities with the spontaneous polar flocking phases predicted by Toner-Tu theory, such as anisotropic giant number fluctuations and non-trivial transverse density correlations, despite the induced nature of the phase and the clearly important role of momentum conservation between the swimmers and the surrounding fluid in these experiments.
+We also find self-organized global vortex state of the sperm cells, and map out an experimental phase diagram of states of collective motion as a function of cell density and motility statistics.
+We compare our experiments with a parameter-matched computational model of persistently turning active particles, and find that the experimental order-disorder phase boundary as a function of cell density and persistence time can be approximately predicted from measures of single-cell properties.
 Our results may have implications for the evaluation of sample fertility by studying the collective phase behavior of dense groups of swimming sperm.